A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Computational Results

 \paragraph{Low-dimensional results.} Table \ref{tab:2d_results} and Figures \ref{fig:mmm_case} and \ref{fig:comparison_pane} summarize our computational results in the two-dimensional test problems.
-To estimate performance of the NN policy, we average over 10,000 sample paths, each of length 10,000 periods, similar to what we do for the other benchmark policies.
+To estimate performance of the NN policy, we average over 1,000 sample paths, each of length 10,000 periods.
 As mentioned earlier, the NN performance estimates are within $1\%$ of the MDP solutions.
-Across the base case (Figure~\ref{fig:mmm_case}) and the six variants (Figure~\ref{fig:comparison_pane}), the NN policy closely tracks the MDP solution: the decision boundaries largely overlap (dense purple regions), with minor local deviations near extremely-valued states.
-These visual observations are consistent with the small optimality gaps in Table~\ref{tab:2d_results} (\(\approx\)0.69\%–1.02\% across cases), indicating that not only does the NN policy perform near-optimally when starting from the zero inventory state, but it also captures the geometry of the optimal policy. {Among the benchmark policies, the can-order policy performs the best and closely matches the MDP solution in all seven test problems.
-It performs slightly better than the NN policy in the low fixed cost case ($c_0=20$) and the high backlog penalty case ($p=100$).
-As explained earlier, intuitively, the can-order policy's proactive replenishment is effective in cases involving high backlog penalties.
-Similarly, in the case of low fixed cost, a proactive replenishment policy, such as can-order, can be also expected to perform well.}
+Across the base case (Figure~\ref{fig:mmm_case}) and the six variants (Figure~\ref{fig:comparison_pane}), the NN policy closely tracks the MDP solution: The decision boundaries largely overlap (dense purple regions), with minor local deviations near extremely-valued states.
+These visual observations are consistent with the small optimality gaps in Table~\ref{tab:2d_results} {(\(\approx\) $-0.01\%$ to $-0.69\%$ relative gap between the MDP solution and the NN policy across different cases)}, indicating that not only does the NN policy perform near-optimally, but it also captures the geometry of the optimal policy.
+Among the benchmark policies, the can-order policy performs the best and closely matches the MDP solution in all seven test problems.
+Recall the intuition that a good reference policy should closely track the optimal policy.
+Indeed, the can-order policy is a strong candidate, and we used it as the reference policy for training in most instances.
+One exception is the high-variance case ($\mathrm{CV} = 1.0$, see the 3rd row of Table~\ref{tab:2d_results}).
+In this case, we use the optimal policy derived from the MDP.
+That is, we use its order-up-to vector as the mean of $Z$ (see Eq.~\eqref{eq:reference-S}), and compute the average number of orders per year and set it as the arrival rate $\lambda$ of the Poisson process that underlies our reference process.
+Among the reference policies we considered, this led to the best performance, supporting the intuition that under a good reference policy, sample paths of the state process should occupy parts of the state space most frequently visited by an optimal policy.
+Still, the can-order policy is slightly cheaper than the NN policy in this case ($-0.09\%$).
+Intuitively, because high demand variability makes large backlogs more likely, the can-order policy's proactive replenishment is particularly effective in this regime. }